Contact Us for a Free Consultation (213) 542-0979

 Defending Domestic Violence Cases in All Los Angeles County Courts

-Over the course of the last twenty-five years, I've handled hundreds of domestic violence cases in the LA county courts.
-In general prosecutors do need to have their victim available to testify in order to prove the case against the defendant.
-However, there are a number of exceptions where the prosecutors can proceed with a criminal case without the alleged victim actually testifying against the defendant.
+Over the last twenty-five years, I've handled hundreds of domestic violence cases in the LA county courts.
+In general, prosecutors need to have their victim available to testify to prove the case against the defendant.
+However, there are several exceptions where prosecutors can proceed with a criminal case without the alleged victim testifying against the defendant.

 Domestic Violence Lawyer in Los Angeles